A curious friendship just about manages to shine through the chaos in a jolty, drawn-out adaptation – ★★★

 My Brilliant Friend is now playing at the Olivier Theatre until 22 February 2020.

-Disclaimer: I was invited to watch My Brilliant Friend for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimer: I was invited to watch My Brilliant Friend for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.